-Figure 43.–Average weekly number of boats participating and total number of hours open to fishing in the Lynn Canal commercial drift gillnet fishery during four peak fall fishing weeks (statistical weeks 36–39; left graph) and the total coho salmon catch in all weeks in in lower (subdistricts 10, 11 and 20), central (subdistrict 31) and upper (subdistricts 32, 33 and 34) Lynn Canal (right graph).
+Figure 43.–Average weekly number of boats participating and total number of hours open to fishing in the Lynn Canal commercial drift gillnet fishery during four peak fall fishing weeks (statistical weeks 36–39; left graph) and the total coho salmon harvest in all weeks in in lower (subdistricts 10, 11 and 20), central (subdistrict 31) and upper (subdistricts 32, 33 and 34) Lynn Canal (right graph).

 The late and variable migratory timing of Berners River coho salmon is another feature that makes it difficult to assess their return abundance and escapement during the fishing season.
 Protracted presence in coastal waters and broad geographic exposure to the troll fishery has made it possible to develop useful inseason CWT-based models for assessment of survival and returns of coho salmon to Hugh Smith Lake and Ford Arm Creek (Shaul et al. 2009 and 2014).
 Tagging rates for the Berners River stock have typically been ample for development of such models, averaging 349 unexpanded recoveries annually from the troll fishery during 1991–2014.
 However, the stock’s particular migratory characteristics (including a late migration through areas of lighter, more variable troll effort to the northwest) as well as its variable migration timing (Figure 18), has confounded inseason assessment of marine survival from harvest of CWTs by the troll fishery.
 A further complication is the difficulty in estimating the proportion marked (Ө) for returning adults, without a significant jack component in the population or a weir where early returning adults can be sampled for Ө. In recent years, an effort has been initiated to address this problem by trapping smolts in large downstream minnow traps to develop provisional real-time estimates for Ө and the smolt population (Appendix B5), with limited success to date (the real-time estimate for 2010 was outside the 95% confidence bounds of the final smolt estimate).
 Development of a dependable real-time smolt estimate would be useful for forecasting abundance because smolt production has accounted for nearly half (48%) of variation in the adult return.